 The greatest worry has been for older people with a compromised immune system.
 If you follow the news the young are dying also.
 Still the elderly and people with chronic diseases are at the highest risk.
 Even then, not everyone within the high-risk category faces the same level of risk.

 Groups listed as minorities, of which I am one, has been affected and dying even more than high risk individuals, due to the type of employment that do not allow for working from the safety of their home.

 There’s a lot you can do to help with your immune support.
-Please contact me at and lets have a conversation on the challenges you are having to see how I can help you.

 These high-risk groups are in need of immune support, of which I fit into more than two categories, and they are: